jallanxjallan/onemanairforce/adaptation/scenes/julia_pressures_victor.md

 ---
 category: present
-date: 15 October 1988
+date: 15 July 1988
-status: rework
+status: synopsis
 title: Julia Pressures Victor
 ---

-Cameron and Julia returns to IPPHOS seeking more information about Emeria.
-Victor is reticent to talk about it, but Julia charms him into revealing a few things.
+Julia returns to confront Victor with her suspicion that he and Emeria were lovers.